Why isn't there a hepatitis C vaccine?

 Limited animal models of hepatitis C infection

 A hepatitis C infection in chimpanzees is similar to an infection in humans.
-However, ethical and cost concerns limit medical research with these animals.
+But ethical and cost concerns limit medical research with these animals.

-Although researchers are still working to develop an effective vaccine, new medications can cure nearly everyone who is infected with hepatitis C.
+Although researchers are working to develop an effective vaccine, new medicines can cure nearly everyone who has hepatitis C.